Fly & Cruise Antarctica

 To fly to the Antarctic Peninsula in both directions on a Fly & Cruise trip it will typically cost 20% more than to sail in both directions.
 However, the growing demand for these trips clearly demonstrates that this investment is still perceived as good value and worth paying.

-Fly to Antarctica & Cruise back trips which combine flying one way and sailing the other make savings with only one charter flight and can be attractively priced, starting from around $5,000 per person, depending on trip duration.
+Fly to Antarctica & Cruise back trips which combine flying one way and sailing the other make savings with only one charter flight and can be attractively priced, starting from around $6,495 per person based on an Express trip.

-For anyone planning to fly to/ from Antarctica, the town of Punta Arenas in southern Chile is the main departure point for all:
+For anyone planning to fly to/ from Antarctica, the town of Punta Arenas in southern Chile is the main departure point for the following:

 The only other flying route to Antarctica for visitors is from Cape Town in South Africa, which flies into Queen Maud Land to a luxury camp which accommodates only 12 people at a time.